ElliotY-ML/Hippocampus_Segmentation_MRI/README.md

 - A file transfer of a Brain MRI scan.

 Outputs:
-- A DICOM Report displaying Total Hippocampal Volume, Anterior Hippocampal Volume, Posterior Hippocampal Volume, and Axial views (head to top view) at three depths.
+- A DICOM Report displaying Total Hippocampal Volume, Anterior Hippocampal Volume, Posterior Hippocampal Volume, and Axial views (head to toe direction) at three depths.

 Instructions: